-Review Purpose: The purpose of the review was to evaluate selected health care facility operations, focusing on patient care quality and the environment of care, and to provide crime awareness briefings.
+Review Purpose: The purpose of the review was to evaluate selected health care facility operations, focusing on patient care quality and the environment of care.
 We conducted the review the week of January 25, 2016.

 Review Results: The review covered seven activities.
-We made no recommendations in the following activity:
+We made no recommendations in the following three activities: